 Borage is an easy to grow, fast-growing, annual plant with striking blue flowers.
 Often found in Vegetable gardens and cottage style gardens across the Uk.
 Learn how to grow Borage and find out why it is so good for your garden!

-While Borage is considered as a Herb, it is mostly grown for its enticing abilities…pollinators absolutely love it!
+While Borage is considered a Herb, it is mostly grown for its enticing abilities…pollinators absolutely love it!
 If you want an abundant Vegetable garden, Borage needs to be included, here’s why…

 Borage Companion Planting